martinandert/react-translate-component/README.md

 This also installs React and Counterpart because these are configured as a peer dependencies.

-We will put out application logic into `client.js`.
+We will put our application logic into `client.js`.
 Open the file in your favorite editor and add the following lines:

 ```js
 'use strict';